Montana Medical Marijuana Program and Think Higher Caregiving

 There is no protection from prosecution once a patient leaves the state of Montana with MMJ.
 A patient is subject to the laws of whichever state they are in.
 No state provides protection from federal prosecution, including Montana, at any time, in any way.

-Can I drive are using my medicine?
+Can I drive using my medicine?

 Where can and should I use my medicine?

 It is against the law to smoke or use medical cannabis in public, or in the presence of a minor (under 18).
 We strongly suggest you use your medical cannabis at home, or in a private, safe area where you will not be required to drive afterward.

 What is Complia?

 Complia is the official web portal for the Montana Medical Marijuana Program.
-Industry stakeholders (a.k.a Providers) will utilize Complia to manage the application process for patient, employee, and business license applications.
+Industry stakeholders, also known as providers or dispensaries, utilize Complia to manage the application process for patient, employee, and business license applications.
 Complia allows users to update their previously submitted and approved applications as well as renew expiring registrations.
 Patients and employees will also order replacement cards through Complia.
 Please contact the Montana Medical Marijuana Program for additional guidance.

 Where can I get my medicine once I have my card?

 Think Higher Caregiving makes it easy for you to access your meds.
-Either give a quick call to set up a delivery or pop in our location in Four Corners, or preorder online!
+Either give a quick call to set up a delivery or pop in our location in Four Corners, or pre-order online!

-Whats unique about Think Higher Caregiving?
+What’s unique about Think Higher Caregiving?

 Is Think Higher Caregiving medical cannabis safe?